 But what is it for, I hear you ask?

-Currently, in the scientific world, the hymen has yet to be found to serve a purpose in your body or reproductive system.
+Currently, in the scientific world, the hymen has yet to be found to serve a purpose in the body or reproductive system.
 Unlike other organs or tissues with a clear job, no one knows for sure what the hymen does.
 However, some think it might have something to do with keeping bacteria or foreign objects out of your vagina.

 When it comes to this small piece of tissue, there are many myths and misconceptions surrounding it, from its role in sex to its ability to grow back.
-So let’s take a look at some of the biggest myths surrounding the hymen, some of which are also beautifully explained in this Ted Talk about ‘The Virginity Fraud’!
+So let’s take a look at some of the biggest myths surrounding the hymen, some of which are also beautifully explained in this TED Talk about ‘The Virginity Fraud’!

 The Relationship Between the Hymen and the Vaginal Vestibule

 Many of you may be familiar with your vaginal vestibule, experiencing muscle contractions and stinging pain in the area when your vaginismus flares up.
-But do you know what it is and how your hymen can be connected?

 Fact: The hymen usually doesn’t tear or break all at once.
 Like many other tissues, it is elastic and stretches over time – in other words, it wears down gradually!

-Let’s begin with understanding that the “breaking” of a hymen isn’t really breaking.
-I hate the term sooo much.
-The term comes from a long history of men determining how our bodies work and the glory of popping ones cherry or a way to annul a marriage because a woman didn’t bleed in the marital bed.
-Hymens are a thin FLEXIBLE piece of tissue in the vaginal opening that thins, stretches, and yes, in some cases, rip over time.
-Some – okay most- women are very tight the first time they have penetrative sex which can cause bleeding ESPECIALLY when there no prep before hand.
+Let’s begin with understanding that the ‘breaking’ of a hymen isn’t really breaking.
+The term comes from a long history of men determining how our bodies work, and the glory of popping one’s cherry, or a way to annul a marriage because a woman didn’t bleed in the marital bed.

-Some of the other main ways you can break your hymen are: inserting a tampon (another common way), rigorous sports such as horse riding, gymnastics, and bike riding, and even falling or accidents and going to the gynecologist for a pelvic or vaginal exam.
+Although penetrative sex is still one of the most common ways to ‘break’ your hymen, some of the other main ways include inserting a tampon, rigorous sports such as horse riding, gymnastics, and bike riding, and even falling or accidents, and going to the gynaecologist for a pelvic exam.

 Myth 2: Bleeding and pain during your first time is because of the hymen breaking.

 One of the biggest myths surrounding sex and the hymen is that sex should hurt (especially for your first time) and that any discomfort and bleeding comes from the breaking of the hymen.
-Instead, pain or blood during first-time sex is often down to nerves, which can lead to poor vaginal lubrication, coupled with the fact that you just don’t quite know what you’re doing yet.

-However, in many societies, this myth is still very much believed, leading to many to feel shamed if they don’t bleed or their hymen has broken naturally for other reasons than sex.
+However, in many societies, this myth is still very much believed, leading many to feel shamed if they don’t bleed or their hymen has broken naturally for other reasons than sex.

-The myth that sex should or could hurt has probably contributed to many vaginismus stories over the years, with people developing vaginismus from fear and anxiety connected to their first time.
+The myth that sex should or could hurt has probably contributed to many vaginismus stories over the years, with people developing vaginismus from fear and anxiety connected to their first time

-Myth 3: The presence or absence of a hymen can be used to determine if a girl or woman has ever had sexual intercourse
+Myth 3: The presence or absence of a hymen can be used to determine if a girl or woman has ever had sexual intercourse.

 Fact: The hymen is not a Pringles freshness seal for your virginity.
 It’s literally just a ring of tissue that gets stretched and sometimes gets ripped a little during vaginal penetration.

-And that’s not even always the case – doctors have examined hymens of middle aged prostitutes and found them perfectly intact!
+And that’s not even always the case – doctors have examined hymens of middle-aged prostitutes and found them perfectly intact!

-Other than that, hymen can tear for many reasons, including hormonal changes, fitness or vigorous activities like horse riding, gymnastics, and or cycling, and even inserting a tampon.
+Other than that, the hymen can tear for many reasons, including hormonal changes, fitness or vigorous activities like horse riding, gymnastics, and or cycling, and even inserting a tampon.
 A lack of a hymen is not indicative of having had sex.

 The hymen is a symbol of virginity and “purity” in some cultures and can be a big deal in the Middle Eastern, some African, East Asian and other cultures.

-But really the connection to virginity is a made-up concept – the hymen is just a teeny-tiny piece of skin in the vaginal opening that doesn’t have to carry the weight of this virginity concept.
+But really, the connection to virginity is a made-up concept – the hymen is just a teeny-tiny piece of skin in the vaginal opening that doesn’t have to carry the weight of this virginity concept.

-You have to admit that there is something empowering about breaking this myth around virginity!
-As someone with vaginismus, having the opportunity to decide that ‘going all the way’ can include (or stop at) just having non-penetrative sex, can give you back some power surounding your ‘sexual debute’ and Shelby from Tightly Wound describes your first time.
+As someone currently experiencing vaginismus, having the opportunity to decide that ‘going all the way’ can include (or stop at) just having non-penetrative sex, can give you back some power surrounding your ‘sexual debut’ as Shelby from Tightly Wound describes your first time.

-It can give you the chance to explore sex outside of penetration, allowing you to take your time and not rush into penetrative sex in order t feel like you are on the same level sexually as your peers.
+It can give you the chance to explore sex outside of penetration, allowing you to take your time and not rush into penetrative sex in order to feel like you are on the same level sexually as your peers.

-Myth 4: If I don’t have sex for a while the hymen will grow back
+Myth 4: If I don’t have sex for a while, the hymen will grow back

-Fact: The hymen cannot grow back naturally, no matter how long it may have been in between sexual partners, but for aesthetic reasons, many have started having hymenoplasty to have it surgically reattached.
+Fact: The hymen cannot grow back naturally, no matter how long it may have been between sexual partners, but for aesthetic reasons, many have started having hymenoplasty to have it surgically reattached.

 Why Won’t My Hymen Break?
 What is a Microperforated Hymen?